a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 ### Choosing a browser

-Testing text-resize needs initial testing in multiple browsers to confirm functionality - that relative units are used correctly in order to conform with [WCAG Resize Text (Success Criterion 1.4.4)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html).
+Testing text-resize needs initial testing in multiple browsers to confirm that relative units are used correctly in order to conform with [WCAG Resize Text (Success Criterion 1.4.4)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html).

-*Testing text-resizing can fail in _Chrome_ but pass in _Firefox_* since text-zoom in Firefox resizes regardless of usage of relative units.
+Testing text-resizing can fail in Chrome but pass in Firefox since text-zoom in Firefox resizes regardless of usage of relative units.
 Suggested setup is to use Chrome and Firefox in initial testing.

 Firefox is an easy browser for testing further:
 * It makes resizing text really easy